huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## Q. STATE THE FUNCTION OF THE DIGESTIVE SYSTEM
+## STATE THE FUNCTION OF THE DIGESTIVE SYSTEM

 {{% fragment %}}